 secondary infection and a dermatologist is highly suggested for the first year of life.
 All stages of the

-skin may overlap one another for the first year of life, each case is different in severity and longevity.
+skin may overlap one another for the first year of life and stages may repeat themselves.
+Each case

 Secondary to IP Heat Intolerance has been found in some cases if this is a concern for you or your

-child please discuss this with your dermatologist.
+child please discusses this with your dermatologist.

 NAILS – Dermatologist/Podiatrist

-Cranio Facial (cleft palate)
+Orthodontist, Oral Surgeon, Periodontist, Cranio Facial (cleft palate)

-dental work needed because of IP/ED is for medical
+dental work needed because of IP/ED is for medical purposes not cosmetic.